leifbr/partnerlabs/docs/class1/modules/module3.rst

 F5 Channel SE - AWS Lab Environment
 ===================================
 **(BETA)**
-This environment is available for use by engineers wishing to build a lab environment in AWS using the provided AWS Cloud Formation Template (CFT) that is compatible with the labs available on this site or in the partnerlabs container available on https://hub.docker.com/repository/docker/leifbr/partnerlabs.
+This environment is available for use by engineers wishing to build a lab environment in AWS using the provided AWS Cloud Formation Template (CFT) that is compatible with the labs available on this site, in the partnerlabs container available on https://hub.docker.com/repository/docker/leifbr/partnerlabs or as an open lab environment for your own education.

 .. important::
-    **Deploying this cloud formation template WILL INCUR COST.** According to the AWS estimate it should be less than 0.30 USD per hour to run the lab using free trial BIG-IP or a BYOL BIG-IP.
+    **Deploying this cloud formation template WILL INCUR COST.** According to the AWS estimate it should be less than 0.50 USD per hour to run the lab using free trial BIG-IP or a BYOL BIG-IP.
 Regardless you run this lab at your own risk.
 Neither myself or F5 is responsible for any cost you incure.
     **I highly recommended budget reminders.**

 Some things to know when using the the **f5-aws-bigip-labs.yml** CFT template.
 It is based off the 3nic PAYG learning stack found here: https://github.com/F5Networks/f5-aws-cloudformation/tree/master/experimental/standalone/3nic/learning-stack/payg

-A big difference is the IP addressing is standardized (as much as possible) around the F5 Unified Demo Framework (UDF) and WWFR lab environments, so as to keep the lab guides consistent and simplified.
+A big difference is the IP addressing is standardized (as much as possible) around the F5 Unified Demo Framework (UDF) and WWFR lab environments, to keep the lab guides consistent and simplified.
 The other difference is that the BIG-IP can be brougt up unconfigured, except for basic set up, with only base networking configured, or, using the AS3 json scripts and basic networking configuration to bring up preconfigure virtual servers and pools for the lab environment.

 I will probably not explain everything you need to know, especially if you haven't used AWS much, but I will give you the basics of using the template.